Skip to main content

-Showing posts with label action.
-Show all posts
+Showing posts with the label action

 A person's clothes may conceal their true nature, yet their words and actions expose it.